Al Moudira Hotel

 All rooms are accessed from small communal courtyards, which give a sense of privacy.
 You enter through wooden doors that look ancient.
 Inside, it’s not merely the size of your room that attracts your attention, but the height of your towering ceiling.
 You’ll find gorgeous floor tiles, stunning beds, flamboyant arches, shuttered windows, muralled walls, the odd pillar.
 There’s usually a sitting area in one of the corners (sofa and armchairs), then a large armoire to stash away your worldly goods.
 Beds are dressed in fine Egyptian linen and usually encased in a mosquito net.
 Several suites have private terraces.
 Design influences come from across the world, a mix of Mediterranean colours and Arabic architectural styles, reflecting the tastes of owner Zeina Aboukheir, a photographer and jewellery designer who has lived in Lebanon and Tuscany (among other places).

 Finally, bathrooms.
 It’s no great surprise to discover that these tend to be equally vast, with good showers standing above enormous baths.
-Quite a few have domed ceilings that are embedded with coloured glass.
+How often do you get a domed ceiling in a vast bathroom?
+Quite a few have these, and embedded with coloured glass.
 All come with waffled bathrobes.

 Features include: